ruizadrian/cmsi-402/README.md

 # cmsi-402

-## Cat Game (Name still to be determined)
+## Unicat Escape

 ### Description
 * 2D Endless running game
-* Cat running away from hoomans that are trying to catch you
+* Unicorn Cat running away from hoomans that are trying to catch you because you are so rare!
 * Powerups/Bad items you don't want to get
 * Game to be compatible on Desktop & Mobile
 * Compete and see who can last the longest time running away!